NBISweden/workshop-reproducible-research/docs/snakemake.md

 echo "This is b.txt" > b.txt
 ```

-Then open `Snakefile` in your favorite text editor.
+Then open `Snakefile` in your favorite text editor (Vim is available if you're running this in the course Docker image).
 A Snakemake workflow is based on rules which take some file(s) as input, performs some type of operation on them, and generate some file(s) as outputs.
 Here is a very simple rule that takes `a.txt` as an input and produces `a.upper.txt` as an output.
 Copy this rule to your `Snakefile` and save it.

 ```python
 rule convert_to_upper_case: